Poultry farming is one of the best businesses to start for a new entrepreneur with small investment capital.

 In an estimate U.K alone consumes over 23 million eggs per day.

 According to the world watch institute, 74% of the world’s poultry meat, & 68% of eggs are produced in ways that are described as intensity one alternative to intensive poultry farming is free-range farming (fed outdoors).

 The meatiest parts of a bird are the flight muscles on its chest, and the thigh respectively.

-A standard size hen will eat between 1/4 and 1/3 pound of pellets a day, if its the only food offer.
+A standard size hen will eat between 1/4 and 1/3 pounds of pellets a day if it’s the only food offered.

 Chickens at different stages of development need different feed formulations.

 Commercially prepared rations are a nutritionally balanced food source poultry nutritionist formulated feed to ensure that chick gets all the nutrition they require daily.